College of Education and Human Development

 Family Social Science

-The Couple & Family Therapy doctoral program prepares the next generation of leaders and agents of social change to work systemically with diverse families and communities locally and internationally.
-You will learn to:
+The couple and family therapy doctoral program prepares the next generation of leaders and agents of social change to work systemically with diverse families and communities locally and internationally.
+Program outcomes include:

 Faculty are nationally and internationally recognized leaders and researchers committed to your success.
 Explore their research projects.

-The Couple & Family Therapy Specialization includes coursework and applied experiences that underscore culture, family, and community health.
-The online Graduate Program Handbook has details and timelines that will help you launch your career and build a foundation for your personal and professional success.
+The couple and family therapy specialization includes coursework and applied experiences that underscore culture, family, and community health.
+The online FSOS Graduate Program Handbook has details and timelines that will help you launch your career and build a foundation for your personal and professional success.

 Students applying to the CFT program must have a clinical master's degree (e.g., couple/marriage and family therapy, social work, psychology, counseling, psychiatric nursing), or have achieved equivalent clinical experience, as determined by the CFT faculty.
 Clinical training at the master's level is not offered in this department.
 Students admitted to the CFT doctoral program are expected to be clinically active throughout the duration of their time in the program with approximately 6-10 hours per week.